What better place to have one, or even several.

 Thousand Island dressing, 2 Tbs.
 118-Cals.
 11 g.
 Fat.

-And since you're as serious about your nutrition as we are, we recommend an informative and interesting site, because
+And since you're as serious about your nutrition as we are.

 Most healthy salad dressings are pretty much the same, olive oil, balsamic, salt and pepper.